Baccata/tagless-blogpost/docs/tagless.md

 }
 ```

-As you can see, even though the **effect type** changed from `Id` to `State`, calling the `verify` method did not require any glue code, because both datatypes support `sequentiality` via the presence of lawful `Monad` typeclass instances.
+As you can see, even though the **effect type** changed from `Id` to `State`, calling the `verify` method did not require any glue code, because both datatypes support `sequentiality` by virtue of having an associated lawful `Monad` instance.

-In the `State` iteration, the only difference is the calls to "run" the state and unpack the boolean value, but the `verify` function has remained the same.
+In the `State` iteration, the only difference is the calls to "run" the state and peel the layers to access the boolean value, but the body of the `verify` function has remained the same.

 ### Is that it ... ?